We saved you a seat!

-The adventure doesn't end at Obadjiwan-Fort Témiscamingue!
+The adventure doesn't end at Obadjiwan-Fort-Témiscamingue!
 Parks Canada has installed red chairs in the most beautiful landscapes in the country, including those featured in Western Quebec's other historic sites.
-What are you waiting for to discover them?
+Where will your next red chair moment be?